algorandfoundation/puya/docs/principles.md

 Wyvern was the original internal code name for just such a compiler (now called Puya), one that will transform Python code into valid TEAL smart contracts.
-In line with the principle of meeting developers where they are, and recognising the popularity of JavaScript and TypeScript, a parallel initiative to build a TypeScript to TEAL compiler is [also underway](https://tealscript.netlify.app).
+In line with the principle of meeting developers where they are, and recognising the popularity of JavaScript and TypeScript, a parallel initiative to build a TypeScript to TEAL compiler is [available here](https://github.com/algorandfoundation/puya-ts/).

 ## Principles